 Duties and Responsibilities of the National House of Delegates

-Therefore, the selection process for voting delegates must be seriously considered to ensure that the voting delegates are aware of their duties and will carry them out diligently to:
+Therefore, the selection process for voting delegates must be seriously considered to assure that the voting delegates are aware of their duties and will carry them out diligently.

-- Enact bylaws, rules and regulations necessary for carrying out the affairs and activities of the organization
+- Enact bylaws, rules and regulations necessary for carrying out the affairs and activities of the organization;

-- Elect national officers of the organization
+- Elect officers of the organization;

 - Act upon items of business as requested by the National Executive Council and Board of Directors.

-A national officer candidate may serve as a delegate and vote, but he or she may not be seated in the House of Delegates meeting during campaign speeches and problematic questions.
+A national officer candidate may serve as a delegate and vote but may not be seated in the House of Delegates meetings during campaign speeches and problematic questions.